pce-uw-jscript400/w3-mongo/readme.md

 * **Your Answer:**

+database - something that has a number of collections in it. collection - collections is the mongodb version of a table and has many documents. document - a document is a single record.

 ---

 - [ ] Create a new file with the path of `api/models/series.js`.
 In that file, [define the schema](https://mongoosejs.com/docs/guide.html#definition) for a television series.
 Include the fields "title", "start_year", and "season_count".